 Coverup of defects with roofs and how it may affect you.

-The photo above not only shows paint over rusted roof sheeting but also an improperly fitted roof sheet with its side lap facing up.
-Side overlaps of roof sheeting must face down into the corrugation of the sheet it is covering to avoid leaking to roof interior and potential damage from rot.
+Roof defects covered up.
+Photo above not only shows paint over rusted roof sheeting but also an improperly fitted roof sheet with its side lap facing up.
+Side overlaps of roof sheeting must face down into corrugations of sheeting it is covering to avoid leaking to roof interior and rot.
+QBIS.

 Significantly rusted roof sheeting that has been painted over to make it look as if it has been replaced, when observing it from ground level.
 These close-up photos tell a different story.
 Example of what some sellers will do for the sake of a sale.

 Roof defects covered up.
 Important notes: